 $web_root = "";

-There was a problem while upgrading and now I can't access DomainMOD.
+There was an issue while upgrading and now I can't access DomainMOD.

 Although we personally haven't see this happen yet, it's definitely possible.
 This is why we recommend you make a backup of your entire DomainMOD database before upgrading (you did make that backup, right?).